 What is an accessible website?

-An accessible website is better usable for all groups it is aimed at.
-This is why governmental websites must meet functional, technical and editorial accessibility requirements, earlier webrichtlijnen, ‘web guidelines’).
+An accessible website is more usable for all groups it is aimed at.
+This is why government websites must meet functional, technical and editorial accessibility requirements (previously known as webrichtlijnen, ‘web guidelines’).

 Guarantee of Accessibility